dsodol/claude_c_sharp_stuff/ui_testing_poc_instructions.md

 ### Phase 3: Wait for Button Click

 1. Tell me the app is running and waiting
-2. Poll the log file using `read_file` periodically
+2. Poll the log file using `read_file` **silently** (no output per call)
 3. Look for "Button clicked" in the log content
-4. When you see it, proceed to Phase 4
+4. When you see it, report once and proceed to Phase 4

+**Important:** Use silent polling — do NOT output text for each `read_file` call.
+Only speak when:
+- You first inform the user the app is waiting
+- You detect the button click
+- An error occurs

 **Phase 3 Verification Checklist:**
 ```
 - [ ] Informed user that app is running and waiting for click
-- [ ] Polling log file with read_file
+- [ ] Polling log file silently with read_file
 - [ ] Detected "Button clicked" in log
 ```